-In recent years, Roger was part of three productions at San Francisco’s American Conservatory Theater: Simon Stephens's HEISENBERG; Edward Albee’s SEASCAPE and Lauren Yee’s THE GREAT LEAP.
-He was a co-star in the premiere episode of the HBO primetime series, VINYL, under the direction of Martin Scorsese and was one of two leads in the short film, ONE GOOD PITCH that premiered at the Tribeca Film Festival.
-Roger is a veteran theatre, film, TV and voice actor and has appeared in over 85 stage productions in the United States and Europe.
-In 1983 he co-founded New York's CASTILLO THEATRE (www.castillo.org) where he starred in over 45 productions.
+In recent years, Roger was part of three productions at San Francisco’s American Conservatory Theater: co-starred in the premiere episode of the HBO primetime series, VINYL, under the direction of Martin Scorsese and was one of two leads in the short film, "One Good Pitch" that premiered at the Tribeca Film Festival.
+In 1983 he co-founded New York's Castillo Theatre where he starred in over 45 productions.

 Roger is a San Francisco native, a graduate of the University of California, Berkeley, the London Academy of Music and Dramatic Art and is a founding ensemble member of CalShakes.